 For each of the 48 combinatorially inequivalent height-one neighborhoods (see Theorem 4 and Tables 1, 2, 3) this Appendix gives the Odd-rule number, the number in [8] of the $b_n(F)$ sequence, and a generating function for that sequence.
-(In two or three cases, for example Odd-rule 007, the sequence in [8] has an extra initial term compared with the $b_n(F)$ sequence, so the generating function given here is not exactly the same as the one in [8].)
+(In two or three cases, for example Odd-rule 007, the sequence in [8] has an extra initial term compared with the $b_n(F)$ sequence.)